emeti/WiPP/documentation/Ubuntu-INSTALL.md

 1. Goto [Ubuntu alternative downloads](https://ubuntu.com/download/alternative-downloads) and download the operating system installer ISO image
 2. Create a new virtual machine , start the installer, create a user, select packages

+Terminal with shell will be the main execution interface.

 ### Hardware requirements